jurhas/qLite/README.md

   <li>Lightweight, fast and no external dependencies but SQLite. qLite is.
 Just.
 A. Single.
 PHP.
 File.</li>
 </ul>
 If it seems too much... no it is not too much, I am surely forgetting something.
 Target are internet community that works on the same project.
 Companies that work with small-medium project.
-And everywhere several users requires sharing a common database, but they do not want to invest in a server DELL IperPower  99-a_lot_of_0's-20  where to run Oracle Enterprise Edition.
+And everywhere several users requires sharing a common database, but they do not want to invest in a server DELL Power  99-a_lot_of_0's-20  where to run Oracle Enterprise Edition.

 ## History